AlyssaQueener/ConMan2/README.md

 - Install the Python requirements using: `pip install -r requirements.txt`.

+## The ConMan2 CLI

+All core features are accessible via the ConMan2 CLI (Consistency Manager).

+To get started:

+- Open a new terminal.
+- Activate your Python virtual environment (`venv/scripts/activate.bat`, `.\venv\Scripts\Activate.ps1`, or equivalent).
+- Navigate to the `src` directory: `cd src`.
+- View available commands with: `python conman2.py -h`.
+- For details on a specific command, use: `python conman2.py <COMMAND> -h` (e.g., `python conman2.py commit -h`).

+Additional usage examples can be found in the `src/terminal_prep` directory.

 ## Translating IFC Models from/to Graphs

+Besides the CLI application, various functions can be accessed directly via Python scripts.
-A good getting-started point is the import of an IFC model into the graph database.
+A good getting started sample is the `script_parseIfc2Graph.py` script, which imports an IFC model into the graph database.
-The python script `script_parseIfc2Graph.py` provides all necessary settings and method calls.
+This script contains all required settings and method calls.
-Please specify the correct path to the model(s) you'd like to parse into the database.
+Ensure you specify the correct path to the IFC model(s) you wish to parse into the database.

 A graph representation of an IFC model can be parsed back into an SPF-based representation using the python script `script_parseGraph2Ifc.py`.